-This brief article is part of a natural law remedies series compiled and written by the staff and faculty of NEU’s School of Natural Law.
+This brief article is part of a natural law remedies series compiled by the many volunteer staff and faculty of NEU’s School of Natural Law.
+(Gratitude to Connie Broussard for sharing this photo from her private collection.)

 Inherent Natural Law